naroom/haileyismissing/README.md

 She has a tattoo of the Greek letter lambda (λ) on her right arm just below the wrist.
 She is about 5'5" and weighs about 135 lbs.
 See the photos below.

+You can view Hailey's case in NamUs, the National Missing and Unidentified Persons System, [here](https://www.namus.gov/MissingPersons/Case#/76769).

 If you have any information, please contact the Rockdale County Sheriff at **(770) 278-8000** and reference case #20182984.
 You may also send information via email to [haileyismissing@gmail.com](mailto:haileyismissing@gmail.com).

 ![Hailey Headshot 2020-10-31](img/hailey1.jpg)<br />